 We ended our whirlwind Barcelona trip with a Devour Barcelona Tapas and Wine Tasting Tour – a fun and tasty evening adventure in the Catalan capital city.

-Let’s be clear – three days in Barcelona isn’t enough.
-But that’s all we had between our projects in Girona and Helsinki.
+Visitors will find no lack of things to do in Barcelona.
 Not wanting to miss a thing, we packed our limited time with plenty of food and wine experiences and ended our visit with Devour Barcelona’s evening tapas and wine tasting tour.

 Yes, we spent our last evening in Barcelona drinking wine and eating tapas.
 Please don’t hate us.
 Instead, read on to see what it’s like to take a tapas and wine tasting tour in Barcelona.